bnb-chain/bnb-chain.github.io/docs/index.md

 * **Community-Driven Growth**

     BNB Chain is supported by a vibrant community of developers, validators, and users who contribute to its ongoing development and expansion.

+* **Most Diversified Assets APIs**

+    Full support on all popular tokens via the most powerful Binance Bridge.
+The greatest opportunity for composability.

 ## **Chains**